agnihotriakhil/compact-NN/README.md

 # compact-NN

-A vanilla Neural Network with OOP
+A vanilla Neural Network with OOP from scratch.